jawslouis/MakePlacePlugin/README.md

   * Make sure the `save.json` file is specified.
 You can use any file name you want.
 * Click on `Save`.
 Done!

+### Loading a layout into the game
+* Make sure you are in *rotate* furniture mode
+* Make sure the file path points to your layout json file.
+It should end in `.json`
+* Click on `Load`.
+Your layout should show up in the plugin
+* Click on `Apply Interior Layout`.
+Sit back and wait for the placement to finish!

 ###

 ## FAQ